0xPolygonMiden/miden-base/docs/architecture/transactions/kernel.md

 Finalizes the transaction:

-1. Computes the final account hash.
+1. Computes the final account commitment.
 2. Asserts that the final account nonce is greater than the initial nonce if the account has changed.
 3. Computes the output notes commitment.
 4. Asserts that input and output vault roots are equal (except for special accounts like faucets).